mithileshmaddipati/Hashira-test/README.md

-# Hashira Placements Assignment — Shamir Secret Sharing (Java)
+# Hashira Placements Assignment — Polynomial Solver(Java)

 This repository contains a Java solution for reconstructing the secret (f(0)) from Shamir's Secret Sharing points provided in JSON format.